STAND. COM. REP. NO. 403

 State of Hawaii

-Your Committees on Hawaiian Affairs and Higher Education, to which was referred S.B.
-No. 1294 entitled:
+Your Committee on Health & Homelessness, to which was referred H.B.
+No. 1263 entitled:

-"A BILL FOR AN ACT RELATING TO NATIVE HAWAIIAN HIGHER EDUCATION,"
+"A BILL FOR AN ACT RELATING TO THE HAWAII ABLE SAVINGS PROGRAM,"

-As affirmed by the records of votes of the members of your Committees on Hawaiian Affairs and Higher Education that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1294 and recommend that it pass Second Reading and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Health & Homelessness that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1263, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 1263, H.D.
+1, and be referred to your Committee on Finance.